 - *Haber-Sage, S., & Platt, R, (2018, May).
 Changing attitudes towards the insanity defense.
 Poster presented at Forensic Mental Health Awareness Conference, Washington D.C.

-- Tickle, J. J., *Kass, A. J., & *McKissick, C. S. (2018, March).
-The experience of virtual reality: Use enhances attitudes towards VR.
-Poster presented annual meeting of the Eastern Psychological Association, Philadelphia, PA.
+- Tickle, J., *Kass, A., & McKissick, C. (2018, March).
+The experience of virtual reality: Use enhances attitudes toward VR.
+Poster presented at the 2018 annual meeting of the Eastern Psychological Association, Philadelphia, PA.